lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 # The $\alpha$ spending function approach: set the standard evidence higher early on in the experiment

 The idea we've come across here is called the **alpha spending function approach**.
-The idea is to turn our fixed significance level $\alpha$ into a function $adjust(p, \alpha)$, which takes in the proportion of the sample we've collected so far and tells us how to adjust the significance level.
+It works by turning our fixed significance level $\alpha$ into a function $adjust(p, \alpha)$, which takes in the proportion of the sample we've collected so far and tells us how to adjust the significance level based on how far along we are.
 The proportion $p$ is given by $p = \frac{n}{N}$, the fraction of the total sample collected.

 The idea here is that when $p$ is small, $\alpha$ will be small, and we'll be very skeptical of observed effects.
 When we've collected the entire sample then $p = 1$ and we'll apply no adjustment, meaning $adjust(p, \alpha) = \alpha$.
 A detailed reference here is [Lan and DeMets 1994](https://eclass.uoa.gr/modules/document/file.php/MATH301/PracticalSession3/LanDeMets.pdf), which focuses on the clinical trial setting.

 What form might $adjust(p, \alpha)$ have?
-A reasonable starting point is something like
+Since we want it to scale between 0 and $\alpha$ as $p$ increases, a reasonable starting point is something like:

 $$adjust_{linear}(p, \alpha) = p \alpha$$

 We might called this a **linear alpha spending function**.
-Lan and Demets above mention an alternative called the **O'Brien-Fleming alpha spending function**, which is:
+Lan and Demets above mention an alternative called the **O'Brien-Fleming (OBF) alpha spending function**, which is:

 $$adjust_{OBF}(p, \alpha) = 2 - 2 \Phi (\frac{Z_{\alpha / 2}}{\sqrt{p}})$$

 Where $\Phi$ is the CDF of a standard normal distribution, $Z_{\alpha/2}$ is the Z-value associated with $\alpha/2$, and $p$ is the fraction of the sample we've collected so far.

-In Python, a little bit of assembly is required.
+In Python, a little bit of assembly is required to calculate this function.
 It looks something like this:

 ```python
 def obf_alpha_spending(desired_final_alpha, proportion_sample_collected):